-Pizza Motivates Workers More Than Bonus Money, Because Science
+Turns Out Pizza Motivates Workers More Than Money

 Earlier this year, pizza ranked as America’s favorite comfort food, and now new research says that pizza is also the ultimate incentive.
 A study by Dan Ariely, a psychology professor at Duke University, found that pizza motivates workers more than free money.
 Yes.
 You heard me correctly — employees worked harder when there was a pizza voucher on the line than they did for a cash bonus.